 - The psychological and sociological influences on students, teachers, and society.

 As part of our research initiative, the Carter Center has a group of affiliated faculty members from around the country named, the K-12 Black History Research Consortium.
 Collectively, these scholars have hundreds of quality research studies on Black history education and close to 2 million dollars of grants currently under review.

 Teacher Professional Development

-CARTER is committed to improving Black history curriculum and instruction.
+The Carter Center is committed to improving Black history curriculum and instruction.
 We understand that history and social studies teachers are curriculum gatekeepers in how Black history is delivered.
 Research has indicated that many teachers lack the professional development necessary to provide quality Black history instruction.
 Our goal is to help teachers expand on Black history knowledge and assist them in seeking appropriate teaching methods associated with the subject.
 Our annual Teaching Black History Conference as well as our teacher professional development program serves as examples.
 Additionally, we will build a Teaching Black history certificate program for teachers and educators.
 We will also create content through digital mediums such as podcasting and webinars.

 Black History Networks

 The Carter Center is not the only entity that promotes quality Black history education.
 Therefore, we are committed to engaging and collaborating with other people and organizations in helping promote Black history education.
 Our goal is to connect with these organizations and combine resources in order to promote our goals of understanding Black history curriculum, pedagogy, policy, and its psychological and sociological influences.
 Our partnerships with Liberated history, a digital African American lesson plan depository, and the Carter Center’s Board of Advisors and K-12 Black History Research Consortium are a few examples of our networks.